Study Ceramics, Painting, Drawing, Intermedia, Photography, or Art History

-An accomplished photographer, Associate Professor Ken Hassell is a Southern Arts Fellow and a North Carolina Arts Council Fellow.
+An accomplished photographer focusing on Appalachia, Professor Emeritus Ken Hassell has been a Southern Arts Fellow and a North Carolina Arts Council Fellow.
 Associate Professor L.M.
-Wood, a North Carolina Arts Fellowship for her experimental works on fabric, and a grant from the Kentucky Foundation for Women to create digitally imprinted art quilts.
-Assistant Professor Juan Obando is a recipient of the prestigious 2012 Rhizome Commission and recognized for his forward-thinking and innovative works of media and Internet-based art.
+Wood has received a North Carolina Arts Fellowship for her experimental works on fabric, and a grant from the Kentucky Foundation for Women to investigate the use of emerging digital technologies in photography.

-In the associated program in Art History, Associate Professor Kirstin Ringelberg has published a book and several essays on issues of identity in modern and contemporary art, the relationships between contemporary art and popular culture, and the ways art history has been written.
+In the associated program in Art History, Professor Kirstin Ringelberg has published a book and several essays on issues of identity in modern and contemporary art, the relationships between contemporary art and popular culture, and the ways art history has been written.
 Associate Professor Evan Gatti studies the relationships between ritual, performance and medieval art and she recently co-authored an annotated bibliography on Medieval Italian Art for Oxford Bibliographies and was co-editor of an interdisciplinary collection of essays.

-The Department of Art & Art History is housed in Arts West, which features large, well-equipped studios for ceramics, painting, digital art and photography, an electronic classroom and state-of-the-art labs.
+The Department of Art & Art History is housed in Arts West, which features large, well-equipped studios for ceramics, painting, intermedia/digital art and photography.
 Two exhibition spaces provide exposure for student work.
 The department stays current with the latest equipment and technology, ensuring that students are well-prepared to enter the workforce.

 Art students have plenty of opportunities to learn more and explore their interests outside the classroom.
 Art students regularly complete internships, both in the U.S. and abroad.
 Students have worked at well-known museums, including the Smithsonian, National Gallery of Art, Whitney Museum of American Art, Interactive Children’s Art Gallery, Cleveland Museum of Contemporary Art and North Carolina Museum of Art.
 Others have completed internships in commercial photography, graphic arts, Web design, video production, art education, museum curatorship and education, and interior design.